 Premise: Disney’s best animators interpret orchestral hallmarks from Beethoven, Stravinsky, Bach, Tchaikovsky and others under the hand of master conductor Leopold Stokowski.
-From the impressionistic, hallucinatory “Toccata and Fugue in D Minor” to the Technicolor “Sorcerer’s Apprentice” and elegant/disturbing “Night on Bald Mountain,” it’s a tour de force of audio-visual brilliance that frequently threatens to overwhelm (and spiritually enlighten) the viewer.
+From the impressionistic, hallucinatory “Toccata and Fugue in D Minor” to the timeless “Sorcerer’s Apprentice” and elegant/disturbing “Night on Bald Mountain,” it’s a tour de force of audio-visual brilliance that frequently threatens to overwhelm (and spiritually enlighten) the viewer.

-Why it’s worthy: At 77 years old, “Fantasia” still looks and sounds unlike any other film.
+Why it’s worthy: At 80 years old, “Fantasia” still looks and sounds unlike any other film.
 Its realistic (for the time) depictions of dinosaurs and surreal interpretations of gossamer melodies stand as defining images for many of its musical selections.
-Along with early color films like “Gone With the Wind” and “The Wizard of Oz” (both released the year prior), it also provided one of the first full-color trip-outs in cinematic history — and one that stoners have been patiently enjoying for decades in theaters, thanks to regular art-house revivals and re-releases.
+Along with early color films like “Gone With the Wind” and “The Wizard of Oz” (both released the year prior), it provided one of the first full-color trip-outs in cinematic history — and one that stoners have been patiently enjoying for decades in theaters, thanks to regular art-house revivals and re-releases.

 “2001: A Space Odyssey” (1968)

-Premise: An epic meditation on the origin, limits and purpose of human consciousness.
+Premise: Cinema’s most epic meditation on the origin, limits and purpose of human consciousness.
 Based on the Arthur C. Clarke novel, “2001” begins with the dawn of man and continues through an imagined future in which technology allows us to explore the mysteries of the universe deep within our own solar system.

 “The Holy Mountain” (1973)